-Due to urbanisation, the working population size across these cities is increasing and the type of occupations that the residents are indulging in is also changing.
-Further, urbanisation is resulting in the rise of nuclear households and increase in women workforce.
-All these shifts translate to a lifestyle that has lesser time availability and subsequent willingness to spend lesser efforts on food preparation, resulting in increased consumption of processed convenience foods.
+Urbanisation and Time Pressures are Fuelling the Rise of Convenience Foods these shifts translate to a lifestyle that has lesser time availability and subsequent willingness to spend lesser efforts on food preparation, resulting in increased consumption of processed convenience foods.
 Supported by increasing incomes, the working population is thus evolving from traditional food habits to accepting, adjusting and adopting modern urban food habits.
-The steady decline in per capita consumption of cereals, staples and pulses in

-recent years is a testimony to same and
+The steady decline in per capita consumption of cereals, staples and pulses in recent years is a testimony to the same and consuming processed convenience foods has become part of the modernization process.

-consuming

-processed

-convenience foods

-has become a part of the

-modernization process.